Zehui-He/simple_json_parser/README.md

-# This document is outdated!
-Please do not use!
-# A simple JSON parser implemented by C++
+# A simple Json parser implemented by C++

-A simple JSON parser which take the JSON file name via command line argument as input and store the result in an unoreded map of string and JsonValue pairs.
+A simple Json parser which take the Json file name via command line argument as input and store the result in an unoreded map of string and JsonValue pairs.

 ## Assumptions:
-In this project, it is assumed that the given JSON file is always valid.
-This is because handling invalid JSON files would introduce lots of edges cases that make the project extremely complex.
+In this project, it is assumed that the given Json file is always valid.
+This is because handling invalid Json files would introduce lots of edges cases that make the project extremely complex.
 If the input file is not legit, a runtime error will be thrown.

 ## Functionality: